DarkLighting/FuzzML/README.md

 ======

 XML Fuzzer
 <br>The current release supports fuzzing by element duplication, element omission and tag malformation.
-Other methods will be added in the future.
+Other methods may be added in the future.

 *Feature requests are very welcome!*